hafbau/CodingExercise/README.md

 ## To run this app:

-- Use the structure of backend/.env.example to create a `.env` file with similar contents.
+- Use the structure of `backend/.env.example` to create a `.env` file with similar contents.
 Right now, you could just rename the file from `.env.example` to `.env`
+- Do the same with the `gui/.env.example`

 ### Containerized (Recommended)